edictdev/schoolinfo/README.md

 To install place in the module folder and enable on the extensions page.

-Sample usage can be found in the index.php file and seen by visiting http://yoursite.name/module/schoolinfo
+Sample usage can be found in the index.php file and you can view the results once the module is installed on your site by going to /module/schoolinfo

 Tested against Mahara 15.04